Detox Treatment In OK.

 Detox Treatment is Not Recovery

-Detoxification is an important step toward recovering from substance dependency, but it is only the first step and is not a substitute for a rehabilitation program.
-Many detox centers do not provide guidance or follow up after the process is over, and without an immediate transfer to rehab, relapse is all too likely.
+Detoxification is an important step toward recovering from substance dependency, but it’s ONLY a first step and is NOT a substitute for a rehabilitation program.
+Although many detox centers do not provide guidance or follow up after detox, Drug Rehab OK knows how easy it can be to relapse after detox if the patient doesn’t immediately transfer to a drug and alcohol rehabilitation program.